Prerequisites FAQ - Physician Assistant Studies

 What are the requirements to enter the Physician Assistant Studies program?

 Please see our full list of requirements for details.

 When must prerequisites be completed?

-All prerequisites must be completed by the application deadline of October 1 with a grade of C or better.
+All prerequisites must be completed by the application deadline with a grade of C or better.
 No prerequisites can be “in progress” after the application deadline.
 No exceptions.

 Does it matter if I take my prerequisite courses at a two-year college instead of a four-year university?

 The GPA is calculated the same way, whether it was taken at a community college or a four-year university.

 No preference is given to courses taken at either institution.
 We understand the cost of education and want you to have as many options as possible in obtaining the prerequisite courses required for our programs.
 Please note that some required courses may not be offered at two-year colleges due to the academic level of the curriculum.

 Can I have courses in progress when I apply?